melanke/zk-quiz/README.md

 Allows creating questions with a hidden response that can be safely answered without compromising it's secret.

 - User A inputs the question and response, which will be hashed using poseidon and stored on the contract;
 - User B can answer and test if it matches locally.
-Then they can create a proof they know the answer attached to their address and submit to the contract, which will validate and save the "check-in" in the contract.
+Then they can create a proof they know the answer bond to their address and submit to the contract, which will validate and save the "check-in" in the contract.
-- No one will be to know discover the answer because it's hidden within the proof.
+- No one will be able to discover the answer because it's hidden within the proof.
 - No one will be able to replicate the request because the proof is bond to User B's address.

 ## Requirements